 Generating Project Ideas

 Developing project ideas should not wait until a potential sponsor announces a request for proposals.
-Conceptualize your ideas, talk them over with colleagues and possible collaborators, prepare brief written overviews, and discuss them with the OSP pre-award staff.
+Conceptualize your ideas, talk them over with colleagues and possible collaborators, prepare brief written overviews, and discuss them with Arlene Hansen.
 As you continue to develop and refine your idea, present it to your chair or director to ensure support at that level before going further.
 Depending on requirements of the project, you may want to discuss it at this point with your dean as well.

 Finding Funding Sources

 Use the resources on the How to Find Funding page to search for external funding opportunities that are a good match with your project.
 If you provide a brief written overview of your project idea, OSP will work with you to identify funding opportunities.
 Contact Arlene Hansen (351-1932) for assistance identifying external funding opportunities.

 Obtain a copy of the proposal guidelines and requirements from programs you identified as possible matches for your project.
 Most sponsors make these available on their websites.
 If you are unable to find the guidelines you need, just contact Arlene Hansen.

 Arlene can also help to analyze the guidelines and produce an outline or summary of key points whether the program is a good match for your project.

 Conduct additional research on the grant competition and the sponsor.
 For example, review what awards have been made in previous competitions and note which organizations were funded.
 Read background information on the grant competition (e.g. authorizing legislation if competition is federally funded), and also review sponsor websites to ensure that you have a good understanding of the program and sponsor goals.

 Once you have selected a grant opportunity and committed to developing and submitting a proposal, notify your chair/director of your plans to ensure your project will be supported before going forward.